International successes

 One small step

 New Zealanders heard about the success of Chris Bouzaid’s team in the One Ton Cup on 21 July 1969 – the same day that the first moon landing was broadcast.
-For certain New Zealanders glued to the radio, there was some doubt as to which was the more important achievement.
+Some New Zealanders glued to the radio were unsure which was the more important achievement.

 Designers

-Young designers, experienced in the centreboard classes, began designing keel yachts of an international standard.
-Prominent were Laurie Davidson, John Spencer, Ron Given, Alan Warwick, Jim Young, Hal Wagstaff, Alan Wright, John Lidgard and Des Townson.
+Young designers experienced in the centreboard classes began designing keel yachts of an international standard.
+Prominent among them were Laurie Davidson, John Spencer, Ron Given, Alan Warwick, Jim Young, Hal Wagstaff, Alan Wright, John Lidgard and Des Townson.

 In 1979 the government introduced a 20% tax on boats.
-However, as boats built for export were exempt from the tax, some entrepreneurs developed this market.
-Expertise in infrastructures, designs and materials, and unrivalled standards of workmanship took New Zealand yachts to the cutting edge.
-New designers included Bruce Farr, Ron Holland, Paul Whiting and Greg Elliott.
+As boats built for export were exempt from the tax, some entrepreneurs developed this market.
+Expertise in infrastructure, design and materials, and unrivalled standards of workmanship, took New Zealand yachts to the cutting edge.
+These new designers included Bruce Farr, Ron Holland, Paul Whiting and Greg Elliott.

 Professionalism